 Tax Consequences of Gifts

 It's the giver, not the recipient, who is responsible for any taxes on gifts.
 However, most individuals won't have to pay a gift tax on what they give.
-That's because the IRS gives individuals a $5.34 million lifetime exclusion to give tax-free on top of a $14,000 annual exclusion per recipient, as of publication.
+That's because the IRS gives individuals lifetime exclusion to give tax-free on top of an annual exclusion per recipient.
+In 2017, the annual exclusion was $14,000 and the lifetime exclusion was $5.49 million.
+As of 2018, it is $15,000 per recipient per year and an $11,180,000 lifetime exclusion.
 Some gifts, like paying medical expenses and tuition, are always tax-free.
 If an individual does determine that he owes tax on the gift, he should fill out Form 709, the Gift Tax Return.